Skip to content

 loop = asyncio.get_running_loop()

-cleaned = await loop.run_in_executor(
+return await loop.run_in_executor(

-lambda: mask_and_interpolate(batch_df, 'torque_nm')
+executor, lambda: mask_and_interpolate(batch_df, "torque_nm")

 )